Fraulein Retanal

 University of Ottawa

-My work has been published in outlets such as Journal of Experimental Psychology: General and Education Sciences, and I have received recognition including a Psychonomics Student Conference Award.
+My work has been published in peer-reviewed journals such as Nature Reviews Psychology, Journal of Experimental Psychology: General and Education Sciences.

-As the co-founder and Chair of the Women in Cognitive Science Canada (WiCSC) Trainee Board, I help develop national resources and opportunities for cognitive science trainees of all genders across Canada.
+As the co-founder and Chair of the Women in Cognitive Science Canada+ (WiCSC+) Trainee Board, I help develop national resources and opportunities for cognitive science trainees of all genders across Canada.
 I also serve on the governing board of uOttawa’s Psychology Students for Systematic Transformation, where I support initiatives that strengthen equity, inclusion, and student advocacy within uOttawa's School of Psychology.
+I am also the member-at-large, associate (elected student associate) for the Canadian Society for Brain, Behaviour, and Cognitive Sciences.

 I further contribute to the international research community through my role as the DEIJ Chair for the Mathematical Cognition and Learning Society (MCLS), where I work to foster a more inclusive and accessible environment for members at all career stages.